SEO for Small Businesses: What Still Works

 • Each service has its own page

-Google cares far more about usefulness than density.
+Google cares far more about useful content than density.
+We encourage our clients to:

-If your content sounds like a human wrote it, Google is happy.
+If your content sounds like a real human wrote it, Google is happy.

 3. Make sure your website loads quickly